hartmamt/iot-assessment/utils/README.md

 # Utils
 This folder contains two scripts that are useful for testing.
-The both require the installation of HTTPie (https://httpie.org/).
-Instation details are available on their website.
+They require the installation of HTTPie (https://httpie.org/).
+Installation details are available on their website.

 ### get.sh